 Besides, you’re just visiting Mexico.
 Most of these people will never see you again anyways.

 Being aware of your surroundings should be a top priority on your safety list.
 If you aren’t aware of your surroundings, don’t act surprised when someone pickpockets you or takes advantage of you in some way.

 The more aware of your surroundings, the more prepared you will be in the event that something bad happens.

-I have the perfect example why being aware can save you from a bad situation.
+I have the perfect example of why being aware can save you from a bad situation.
 My best friend was walking down the street once in Mexico City, he noticed a group of guys gaining ground on him and his friend very quickly.

 They decided to cross the street through some moderate traffic to try and put some distance between them and these other fellows, once my friend got across the street he began to run.
 Still following close behind was this group of guys who were now chasing after them.
 After sprinting for a couple blocks, they got to this street which luckily had a heavy police presence.

-Once the group of guys chasing my friend realized what they just ran up on, they immediately retreated and ran the opposite direction.
+Once the group of guys chasing my friend realized what they just ran up on, they immediately retreated and ran in the opposite direction.
 Due to my friend’s awareness, they avoided being victims of a potential robbery.

-Now this example may seem extreme, but it’s obviously a very real thing that can happen to anyone.
-Staying aware, equals staying safe.
+Now, this example may seem extreme, but it’s obviously a very real thing that can happen to anyone.
+Staying aware equals staying safe.